charliecalvert/CloudNotes/Assignments/WebStormInstall.md

 ## Turn it in

 Run WebStorm.
-Choose **Help | Register**.
+Choose **Help | Register** or **Help | About**.
 Take a screenshot of the dialog showing that you have registered your version.
 Submit the screenshot in Canvas.